LexHouben/tesla-json/README.md

-# Tesla Supercharger Netherlands JSON
+# Tesla Supercharger Europe JSON

 This repository contains up-to-date data of all known Tesla Supercharger locations in the Netherlands, including address, GPS coordinates, pricing details, number of stalls, and additional metadata.